Lipschitz functions on topometric spaces: Introduction

-Lipschitz functions on an ordinary metric spaces, and algebras thereof, are extensively studied in Weaver \cite{Weaver:LipschitzAlgebras}.
-This is some natural resemblance between our object of study here and that of Weaver, with the increased complexity due to the additional topological structure.
-Th reader may wish to compare, for example, our version of Tietze's Extension Theorem (\fref{thm:Tietze}) with \cite[Theorem~1.5.6]{Weaver:LipschitzAlgebras} (as well as with the classical version of Tietze's Theorem, see Munkres \cite{Munkres:Topology}).
+The reader is advised that Lipschitz functions on an ordinary metric spaces, and algebras thereof, are extensively studied by Weaver \cite{Weaver:LipschitzAlgebras}.
+There is some natural resemblance between our object of study here and that of Weaver, with the increased complexity due to the additional topological structure.
+The reader may wish to compare, for example, our version of Tietze's Extension Theorem (\fref{thm:Tietze}) with \cite[Theorem~1.5.6]{Weaver:LipschitzAlgebras} (as well as with the classical version of Tietze's Theorem, see Munkres \cite{Munkres:Topology}).